 Doug Billings has been achieving results for members of the hospitality industry for over three decades, consistently providing high-quality advocacy with an intense focus on his client's goals.

 When you have legal issues, you need an attorney who understands your business.
-To ensure that he provides the best possible representation, Doug has supplemented his legal experience with advanced degrees and certifications specific to the hospitality and gaming industries.
+To ensure that he provides the best possible representation, Doug Billings has supplemented his legal experience with advanced degrees and certifications specific to the hospitality and gaming industries.

 Doug Billings holds a Certificate in Hotel Real Estate Investments and Asset Management from Cornell University.